deployphp/docs/getting-started.md

 * `-vv`  for more verbose output,
 * `-vvv`  for debug.

-On first Deployer will create the following directories on the server:
+On first Deployer will create the following directories on the host:

 * `releases`  contains releases dirs,
 * `shared` contains shared files and dirs,
 * `current` symlink to current release.

-Configure your server to serve your public directory from `current`.
+Configure your hosts to serve your public directory from `current`.

 > Note that deployer uses [ACL](https://en.wikipedia.org/wiki/Access_control_list) by default for setting up permissions.
 > You can change this behavior with `writable_mode` config.